craigansell/portfolio/_pages/aqt.md

   - British Sign Language Level 1
   - Diploma in Teaching in the Lifelong Learning Sector (DTLLS Level 5 University Diploma)
   - CIEH Trainer for Heath and Safety, Manual Handling and COSH Awareness
-  - Teach English as a Foreign Language (TEFL) Certificate of Completion (120hrs)
+  - Teaching English as a Foreign Language (TEFL) Certificate of Completion (120hrs)
+  - Teaching English to Speakers of Other Languages (TESOL) Certificate of Completion (120hrs)
   - CIEH Professional Trainer Certificate

 ### Health and Wellbeing